grafana/grafana-image-renderer/docs/sources/troubleshooting.md

 The browser waits for the web page to become ready.
 This is done by waiting for all of the following to complete or time out:

-- Scrolls all the web-ports (i.e. to load the entire page).
+- Scrolls all the web-ports (that is, to load the entire page).
   - Every scroll waits `--browser.scroll-wait` (default 50ms) afterwards.
 - Wait `--browser.readiness.prior-wait` (default 1s).
 - The entire following sequence times out after `--browser.readiness.timeout` (default 30s):